-- Total amount (in tonnes) of waste produced and disposed of by disposal route over a full reporting year: - The proportion of waste disposed of by disposal route according to type (non-hazardous and hazardous) in tonnes or as a percentage.
+- Total amount (in tonnes) of waste disposed and diverted of by disposal and diversion routes over a full reporting year; - The proportion of waste disposed of by disposal route according to type (non-hazardous and hazard-ous) in tonnes or as a percentage.

-Waste-Abs should be calculated with reference to the following guidance (based on GRI Standard 306-2):
+Waste-Abs should be calculated with reference to the following guidance (based on GRIs 306-4 and 306-5):

-- · Identify the total amount of waste created, including: - Hazardous waste (as defined by national legislation at the point of generation); and - Non-hazardous waste (all other forms of solid or liquid waste excluding wastewater). - Report the proportion of waste by type (non-hazardous and hazardous) disposed of by the following disposal routes: - Reuse - Recycling - Composting - Materials Recovery Facility (MRF)21 - Incineration with or without energy recovery - Landfill (with or without energy recovery) - Other - If no weight data is available, estimate the weight using available information on waste density and volume collected, mass balances or similar information.
-Estimation assumptions and methodology should be clearly stated. - If hazardous waste is not produced at any of the properties in the portfolio, this element of the sustainability performance measure should be reported as 'Not applicable'.
+- Identify the total amount of waste disposed and diverted, including: - Hazardous waste (as defined by national legislation at the point of generation); and - Non-hazardous waste (all other forms of solid or liquid waste excluding waste water). - Report the proportion of waste by type (non-hazardous and hazardous) disposed and diverted of by the following disposal and diversion routes: - Reuse - Recycling - Composting - Materials Recovery Facility (MRF) - Incineration with or without energy recovery - Landfill (with or without energy recovery) - Other - If no weight data is available, estimate the weight using available information on waste density and volume collected, mass balances or similar information.
+Estimation assumptions and methodology should be clearly stated. - If hazardous waste is not disposed and diverted at any of the properties in the portfolio, this element of the sus-tainability performance measure should be reported as 'Not applicable'.

-Please refer to the relevant GRI Standard 306-2: Waste by type and disposal method.
+Please refer to the relevant GRI Standard 306-4 and 306-5: Waste by disposal and diversion methods.

-4.15 Waste-LfL Like-for-like total weight of waste by disposal route annual metric tonnes and proportion by disposal route
+4.15 Waste-LfL Like-for-like total weight of waste by disposal and diversion routes annual metric tonnes and proportion by disposal/ diversion routes

-Waste-LfL refers to the waste arising from a portfolio that has been consistently in operation, and not under development, during the most recent two full reporting years (this like-for-like definition is aligned with the EPRA Financial BPR like-for-like definition for rental growth reporting).
+Waste-LfL refers to the waste disposed and diverted from a portfolio that has been consistently in operation, and not under development, during the most recent two full reporting years (this like-for-like definition is aligned with the EPRA Financial BPR like-for-like definition for rental growth reporting).
 For example, the 2017 like-for-like change compares the 2017 Waste-Abs with the 2016 Waste-Abs for a consistent portfolio.